lgonzalezrouco/pti/servlets/README.md

 ## 0. Download pti repository

-You may first download the complete pti repository from gitlab if this is convenient for you.
+You may first download the pti repository from gitlab if this is convenient for you.

 ## 1. Java Servlets with Tomcat 10, a quick tutorial